vEnhance/1802/src/appendix.typ

 First I need to tell you what analysis is.
 When students in USA ask me what analysis is,
 I sometimes say "calculus but you actually prove things".
-But that's actually a bit backwards; it turns out that in much parts of the world, there is no topic called "calculus".#footnote[See #url("https://web.evanchen.cc/faq-school.html#S-10").]
+But that's actually a bit backwards; it turns out that in many parts of the world, there is no topic called "calculus".#footnote[See #url("https://web.evanchen.cc/faq-school.html#S-10").]
 It would be more accurate to say calculus is analysis with proofs, theorems, and coherent theorem statements deleted,